mickfuzz/phd4/_posts/thesis_chapters/2023-2-9-Glossary-Appendices.md

     > Mick.
 Yeah insert it.
 So here we’ve got different parts of our game.
 We’ve got preload.
 We’ve got create.
 And we get used, we start to get used to finding them.
 In this one it’s preload that’s the one that its saying we should put it inside of.
 And then this  next bit.
 It’s saying, ah, you should put that into your create function.
     So we’re moving in the right direction.
 But any other things where you think.
 Ah that could be easier.
 Let me know and I’ll try to make these resources much easier.

+#### Appendix 4.x  - Addition to vignette 4.1 - community norming in playtesting

+    Mi: (Talking to self) No!
+It's so hard that. (referring to a particular jump in her game.)
+    Mick: How are you getting on Mi?
+It's looking good.
+    Mick: (Noting frustrated air of Mi) Have you made it to hard.
+    Mi: I don't know.
+Can you jump from here to here with this.. this.. him? (point to main character)
+    Mick: So it look like you bump your head and fall down.
+    Mick: One bit of friendly feedback that I would give you is that it's taking a long time to move left and right.
+And that is something that you can change if you want to.
+    Mi: Oh right yeah.direct
+    Mick: Yeah.
+    Mi: Yeah, actually that's a good idea.
+    Mick: If you think about average games.
+Your average jump time would be about one second in the air.
+So that can be a bit of guide sometime

 ## Glossary